 If your studies have been interrupted by compelling personal reasons and you require further funding in order for you to complete your studies (extra year of funding/ during your abeyance), Student Finance England (SFE) can choose to discretionally award you this were otherwise ineligible.

 Student funding package works in the following way:

-If due to your previous studies SFE decided that you are not entitled to further full funding, there are few options
+If due to your previous studies, SFE decided that you are not entitled to further full funding, there are a few options:

 If SFE accepts the CPR, one year would be removed from your previous study and added to your current study funding package.